 The files contain the following information:

 Note: If you configured user Attributes in Officevibe, you can populate the Attribute values for every user by adding columns to the CSV file, one for every Attribute.
 The column header will need to contain the Attribute name, and each line will specify the value for each user.
-You will need to configure the Attributes in Officevibe before assigning values through the Enterprise Sync Tool.
+You will need to configure the Attributes in Officevibe before assigning values through the Custom Integration tool and will need to ensure that the Attributes names are a perfect match.

 - groups-mapping.csv: This file will assign users to groups, and control additional group settings such as assigning a manager to a group.
 It's also possible to create a sub-group structure in this file, essentially mapping sub-groups to a group.